Do you currently use Sales Intelligence software?

 The modern sales cycle is long, complicated, and driven by decision-making groups with conflicting priorities.
 If you’re shopping for sales intelligence software, you’re probably looking for insight that will help you reach buyers more effectively and create revenue faster.
 Admirable on both counts, but the sales intelligence vertical is still young and undefined; vendors are still vying for marketing dominance and struggling to establish a standard definition of both the technology vertical and the business best practice(s).
 It can be extremely difficult for first-time buyers to compare sales intelligence solutions and decide what’s right for their business.

 This guide will help you better understand what sales intelligence software can offer, how your business can use it, and how to narrow your search.
 We’ll also highlight a sales intelligence case study and some of the leading solutions in four different categories.
+If you’re ready to compare the best sales intelligence software options, put your requirements in the form at the top of the page.
+One of our Technology Advisors will reach out with a list of hand-picked vendors that suit your needs.

 If you run a Google search for “sales intelligence,” you’ll find an assortment of list-building and B2B data wholesalers.
-While these firms do represent a formof sales intelligence, they aren’t the complete picture.
+While these firms do represent a form of sales intelligence, they aren’t the complete picture.
 Generally speaking, sales intelligence can refer to any insight, data, or automation that improves the sales process.
-It is the contact record andthe body of contextual information surrounding the contact record, such as purchase history, current contracts, business objectives, even digital body language.
+It is the contact record and the body of contextual information surrounding the contact record, such as purchase history, current contracts, business objectives, even digital body language.
 Sales intelligence can also be found in the data surrounding your pipeline stages and follow-up activities.
 In other words, it’s not just information about your prospects and leads; it’s also about your efficiency as a sales unit.

-Beyond and before revenue, there are a number of ways sales intelligence tools can help your team improve their efforts:
+Beyond and before revenue, there are a number of ways sales intelligence tools can help your team improve their efforts.

 Many sales intelligence tools help sales reps track leads through the pipeline and prioritize follow-ups based on sales stage or level of qualification.
 Instead of wasting time blindly calling cold leads, your team can focus on the most valuable, most promising deals.

-The IDC has suggested in recent years that 57 percent of customers feel sales reps are underprepared for initial meetings and lack the resources to personalize the conversation.2 Sales intelligence provides the contextual and behavioral data necessary to speak to each prospect’s unique challenges and objectives and steer clear of the assembly line approach.
+Sales intelligence provides the contextual and behavioral data necessary to speak to each prospect’s unique challenges and objectives and steer clear of the assembly line approach.
 That means initial follow-ups and subsequent consultations will be more rewarding for both parties.

 The average B2B purchase decision takes long enough on its own; it doesn’t help when salespeople press a hard sell too early in the process and inadvertently turn buyers away.
 With the right sales intelligence tools, you can separate the inquiries from the MQLs, and the undecided MQLs from the qualified, ready-to-buy sales opportunities.
 If you start by targeting the right buyers in the first place, it will take less time, on average, to close deals.